 South Carolina High School Diploma Program

 The South Carolina Department of Education's adult education office was created to assist adults in completing their high school education.
 Adult education programs and courses are located throughout the state of South Carolina.
-You can earn your diploma in about one year; however, many adult education programs in South Carolina stipulate that you can only earn a maximum number of credits - usually six or eight - per year.
+The length of time required to complete your diploma will depend upon the number of credits you still need to earn.
 Also, you are not permitted to receive your diploma earlier than the class of students with whom you started high school.

 In order to enroll in an adult education program in South Carolina, you must have previously earned 16 credits toward your high school diploma.
-In order to take the GED test in South Carolina, you must be at least 19 years old.
+In order to take the GED test in South Carolina without exceptions, you must be at least 19 years old.
 If you are 16, 17, or 18 years old, you must provide proof of having withdrawn from school.
-If you are 16 years old, a court order letter must be sent to the GED office in Columbia or you must be under the jurisdiction of DJJ in order to take the test.
-You might also be required to live within a specific school district to enroll in some adult education programs.
-Students who have previously completed fewer than 16 credits toward a diploma are not eligible for the adult education program, but can pursue the General Educational Development (GED) credential, which is largely equivalent to a high school diploma.
+If you are 16 years old, a court order letter must also be sent to the GED office in Columbia or you must be under the jurisdiction of DJJ in order to take the test.
+Students who have previously completed fewer than 16 credits toward a diploma are not eligible for an adult education program, but can pursue the General Educational Development (GED) credential, which is largely equivalent to a high school diploma.